biostatShao/HERCULES/README.md

 22   rs10001   1000000  G   A   50000  0.15  0.006   0.020  0.7642  0.0200
 22   rs10002   1010000  T   C   50000  0.17 -0.007   0.021  0.7389  0.0205
 ```

-`P` is always a statistical P value in the public input.
-HERCULES does not
-modify the user's file.
-Immediately before M1 or M2 inference it creates an
-internal temporary table:

-- when `var_prior` is present, its values are used as the fixed per-SNP prior
-  variances;
-- when `var_prior` is absent, every SNP receives prior variance `1`;
-- the model uses prior precision `tau_beta_j = 1 / var_prior_j` and keeps it
-  fixed during initialization and every M-step.

 If `var_prior` is present, every row must contain a numeric value greater than
 zero.
 Missing, zero, negative, infinite, or non-numeric values cause the run to